A2.15: The government and elections

 Key Topics Covered

-• Government institutions: Congreso (Congress), Senado (Senate), Tribunal Constitucional (Constitutional Court), Presidente (President), Parlamento (Parliament).
+• Government Institutions: Learn about the Congreso (Congress), Senado (Senate), Tribunal Constitucional (Constitutional Court), and other main bodies.

 • Votar – to vote

 • El presidente gobernaba junto con su ministro durante la década pasada.
-(The president governed together with his minister during the past decade.)
+(The president governed together with his minister during the last decade.)

 • Hace un rato elegí al nuevo juez para el tribunal.
-(A while ago I elected the new judge for the court.)
+(A while ago I chose the new judge for the court.)

 These lessons would not be possible without our amazing partners🙏